We all have that friend who is perfect in many ways, but conversations about them always end with, “But….”

 Instead, bag the cuttings and throw them away with the household trash, and then destroy any lingering bacteria on your pruners by washing them one more time with that 10 percent bleach solution.

-If you’ve got a spot with full sun and well-draining soil in Zones 8-10, oleander will thrive!
+If you’ve got a spot with full sun and well-draining soil in Zones 8 to 10, oleander will thrive!

 Remember you do have to plant it where no pet or person will ingest any part of this poisonous plant.
 But there are still several satisfying options for growing this hardy ornamental shrub in your landscape.